MintyFreshe/INST-326-Final-Project/README.md

 Although tests are not currently included, the structure supports:

-- Unit testing for `TransactionManager` methods
+- Unit testing for "TransactionManager" methods
 - Unit testing for "Reports" methods
 - Pytest for "MainGui" methods